 PlanGuru, Budgeting and planning software

-While some of these partners may appear to be software solutions and not people, that couldn’t be further from the reality of the relationships that we have with these organizations.
-It’s true that we couldn’t run our business without these software solutions, but it’s the people standing behind the software who make those relationships so strong.
-No business is an island, and we’ve really benefited from their help this year.
+While some of these partners may appear to be software solutions and not people, that couldn’t be further from the reality of our relationships with these organizations.
+Indeed, we couldn’t run our business without these software solutions, but it’s the people standing behind the software who make those relationships so strong.
+No company is an island, and we’ve benefited from their help this year.

 If you are reading this, then I am thankful for you.
-One change I have made this year that has been meaningful to me and to KBSCFO has been writing blogs more consistently.
+One change I have made this year that has been meaningful to me and KBS CFO has been writing blogs more consistently.
 I have done that because you have driven me to do so.
 Your attention and feedback have encouraged me to be better.
 Thank you.